-In a two-part series, we will be providing an overview of the proposed amendments.
+In a two-part series, we will be providing an overview of the proposed amendments to the Act.
 In this alert, we focus on the proposed amendments to termination procedures (including requirements related to probationary periods).
-In the second alert we will provide an overview of the amendments and additions to employee entitlements, new obligations on employers and the Bill’s miscellaneous provisions.
+In the second alert we will provide an overview of the amendments and additions to employee entitlements, new obligations on employers and the miscellaneous other provisions.

-It should be noted that the Act and the Bill apply only to ‘employees’ within the meaning of the Act, being employees who work at least 15 hours a week, wholly or mainly in Bermuda, and who do not fall within one of the exceptions e.g. a casual worker or a student employed in their vacation period.
+It should be noted that the Act applies only to ‘employees’ within the meaning of the Act, being employees who work at least 15 hours a week, wholly or mainly in Bermuda, and who do not fall within one of the exceptions e.g. a casual worker or a student employed in their vacation period.

 To continue reading full articles in PDF format: